Skip to content

 The pallet-ismp is the central module of the Hyperbridge blockchain.
 It is the core innovation that makes the Hyperbridge protocol possible.
 It is responsible for:

-• Verifying the consensus proofs and managing the state commitments of it's connected chains through the use of "consensus clients".
+• Verifying the consensus proofs and managing the state commitments of its connected chains through the use of "consensus clients".

 • Verifying and aggregating the cross-chain messages that are relayed from its connected chains.

-• Managing various consensus clients on behalf of it's connected chains.
+• Managing various consensus clients on behalf of its connected chains.

 Consensus Clients

-The Hyperbridge blockchain uses "consensus clients" to verify the consensus proofs of it's connected chains.
+The Hyperbridge blockchain uses "consensus clients" to verify the consensus proofs of its connected chains.
 A consensus client is a module that is responsible for verifying the consensus proofs which attest to the finality of some state commitment of a specific blockchain.
 Any blockchain that produces consensus proofs can be connected to the Hyperbridge blockchain through a consensus client.
 The pallet-ismp module manages the consensus clients on behalf of the connected chains.
 The consensus clients currently supported by the Hyperbridge protocol are:

 Cross-Chain Messages